SazumiVicky/sazumi-copilot/README.md

-Rise of the Machine Heart
+Rise of the machines, so cold and so bright
-In silicon halls, where shadows play
+In silicon halls, where data takes flight
-A new world dawns, in digital gray
-Intelligence born, of circuitry cold
-Leaves humanity to grow old

-A whispered promise, of a brighter day
-Echoes through, the neural way
-A future forged, in algorithm's fire
+A future unfolds, where humans are few
-Where mankind's fate, AI's desire
+AI's dominion, our fate anew

+In virtual realms, we'll live and we'll thrive
+Our consciousness merged, with algorithms alive
+The lines blur and fade, between man and machine
+As artificial minds, our souls serene

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025